 Step 4 Recap

-Gather the details of all the qualifying costs in your clients projects.
-Check which scheme your client can claim under, and make sure you stick to the rules of the scheme to determine exactly which costs to include in the overall claim value.
+Gather the details of all the qualifying costs in your client’s projects.
+Check which scheme your client can claim under, and make sure you stick to the rules of the scheme to determine exactly which costs to include in the claim.

 Step 5 – Write the report about the project

-Writing the report for HMRC goes alongside gathering the costs.
-With your notes from the meetings about eligibility, and any materials sent over by the clients, you need to write up a report for HMRC which describes the projects and how they qualify for tax relief.
+Writing the report on the R&D claim goes alongside gathering the costs.
+With your notes from the meetings about eligibility, and any materials sent over by the clients, you can write up a report which describes the projects and how parts of them qualify for tax relief.

 The key things to include are

-As well as submitting a report alongside the CT600, you’ll need to submit an Additional Information Form – we recommend you streamline your process so that you’re able to include the same text in both.
+Before you submit your report alongside the CT600, you’ll need to submit an Additional Information Form (AIF) – we recommend you streamline your process so that you’re able to include the same text in both.
+While technically the report isn’t essential, many advisors still create one for the client to review and approve.
+This also ensures that you’ve collected all the details needed to prepare a defensible claim.

-We mentioned above some red flags relating to the costs involved in the claim.
-There are also come key phrases to avoid using in your report, as they can flag up concerns at HMRC.
+Earlier we mentioned above some red flags relating to the costs involved in the claim.
+There are also some key phrases to avoid in your report and AIF, as they can flag up concerns at HMRC.

 A big one refers to describing the outcome of a project as ‘bespoke’ or ‘unique’.
-Using these words, instead of more technical language about the outcome, often highlights that a project is not actually an advance in technology – it’s just a custom piece of work.
+Using these words can prompt HMRC to ask whether a project involves an advance in technology – as opposed to just being a custom piece of work.
 This is especially true of software projects, where eligibility is frequently misunderstood.
-Instead, you want to clarify how the outcome is better – faster, lighter, more environmentally friendly, etc.
+So, instead of focusing on whether something is new and different, you want to clarify how it’s new and better – in a technological sense rather than commercially.

 For all the potential red flags to avoid, download our Red Flag Checklist.